 - J. EMPLOYEE NOTIFICATION OF ABSENCE: Any employee requiring the use of sick leave shall notify the immediate supervisor no less than thirty (30) minutes prior to the reporting time if reasonably possible.
 In the case of a continuing illness, the employee or responsible household member shall contact the immediate supervisor on no less than a weekly basis to keep the supervisor apprised of the approximate date of the ability to return to work.
-A physician's statement regarding the nature of the illness or injury, the need for the employee's absence and the duration of the absence may be required by the County in the event of absences of three (3) days or more. - K. RE-EMPLOYMENT: An employee who is re-employed within fifteen (15) months following a lay-off shall have previously unused sick leave restored. - L. PAYMENT UPON RETIREMENT: The County shall notify PERS, and PERS shall determine if employees will be granted credit for accumulated sick leave in the form of increased retirement benefits upon service or disability retirement in accordance with PERS regulations. - M. TRANSFER OF SICK LEAVE: Employees who have exhausted their sick and vacation leave benefits may obtain sick leave from other County employees (with their written consent) if they require extended time off for qualified FMLA/OFLA Leave.
-Only employees who have accumulated more than two hundred forty (240) hours sick leave may make sick leave contributions, and no employee may contribute more than forty (40) hours sick leave per year to any other employee.
+A physician's statement regarding the nature of the illness or injury, the need for the employee's absence and the duration of the absence may be required by the County in the event of absences of three (3) days or more. - K. PAYMENT UPON RETIREMENT: The County shall notify PERS, and PERS shall determine if employees will be granted credit for accumulated sick leave in the form of increased retirement benefits upon service or disability retirement in accordance with PERS regulations. - L. TRANSFER OF SICK LEAVE: Employees who have exhausted their sick and vacation leave benefits may obtain sick leave from other County employees (with their written consent) if they require extended time off for a qualified FMLA/OFLA Leave.
+Only employees who have accumulated more than one hundred forty (140) hours sick leave may make sick leave contributions, and no employee may contribute more than forty (40) hours sick leave per year to any other employee.
 No employee can receive more than two hundred forty (240) hours of contributed sick leave in any one calendar year.
-Once an employee has authorized transfer of sick leave to another employee, that transfer is final. - N. ABUSE OF SICK LEAVE: Sick leave abuse includes, but is not limited to, repeated use of unscheduled sick leave or repeated use of sick leave adjacent to weekends, holidays, vacations and paydays.
+Once an employee has authorized transfer of sick leave to another employee, that transfer is final. - M. ABUSE OF SICK LEAVE: Sick leave abuse includes, but is not limited to, repeated use of unscheduled sick leave or repeated use of sick leave adjacent to weekends, holidays, vacations and paydays.
 Employees found to have abused sick leave as described here may also be subject to discipline, up to and including termination.